Airbus A380: Production

 Major structural sections of the A380 are built in France, Germany, Spain, and the United Kingdom.
-Due to the sections' large size, traditional transportation methods proved unfeasible, so they are brought to the Jean-Luc Lagardère Plant assembly hall in Toulouse, France, by specialised road and water transportation, though some parts are moved by the A300-600ST Beluga transport aircraft.
+Due to the sections' large size, traditional transportation methods proved unfeasible, so they are taken to the Jean-Luc Lagardère Plant assembly hall in Toulouse, France, by specialised road and water transportation, though some parts are moved by the A300-600ST Beluga transport aircraft.
 A380 components are provided by suppliers from around the world; the four largest contributors, by value, are Rolls-Royce, Safran, United Technologies and General Electric.

 For the surface movement of large A380 structural components, a complex route known as the Itinéraire à Grand Gabarit was developed.
 This involved the construction of a fleet of roll-on/roll-off (RORO) ships and barges, the construction of port facilities and the development of new and modified roads to accommodate oversized road convoys.
 The front and rear fuselage sections are shipped on one of three RORO ships from Hamburg in northern Germany to Saint-Nazaire in France.
 The ship travels via Mostyn, Wales, where the wings are loaded.
 The wings are manufactured at Broughton in North Wales, then transported by barge to Mostyn docks for ship transport.

 In Saint-Nazaire, the ship exchanges the fuselage sections from Hamburg for larger, assembled sections, some of which include the nose.
 This ship unloads in Bordeaux.
 It then goes to pick up the belly and tail sections from Construcciones Aeronáuticas SA in Cádiz, Spain, and delivers them to Bordeaux.
 From there, the A380 parts are transported by barge to Langon, and by oversize road convoys to the assembly hall in Toulouse.
 To avoid damage from direct handling, parts are secured in custom jigs carried on self-powered wheeled vehicles.

 After assembly, the aircraft are flown to the Airbus Hamburg-Finkenwerder plant to be furnished and painted.
 Airbus sized the production facilities and supply chain for a production rate of four A380s per month.